18F/tock/docs/onboarding.md

 ## Things to remember
-- If you get questions about timecards that don't seem to be answerable fromm looking at the Tock code, it's probably the [Google Script Integration](../docs/google-script-integration.md).
+- If you get questions about timecards that don't seem to be answerable from looking at the Tock code, it's probably the [Google Script Integration](../docs/google-script-integration.md).

 ## Things we maintain